Our Advisory Committee

 Professor Robert Lindeman

-In addition to his Executive Director role, Robert is also a haematologist at the Department of Haematology, Randwick Campus and the Local Pathology Director for that site.
+Robert is the Executive Director Clinical Operations of NSW Health Pathology and is also a haematologist at the Department of Haematology at Randwick Campus and the Local Pathology Director for that site.

 Professor Dominic Dwyer